MartinPellizzer/terrawhisper-compiler/articles/aloe-vera/botany/morphology.md

 One distinctive feature of Aloe vera leaves is their parallel venation, where veins run parallel to each other, enhancing the plant's ability to efficiently transport water and nutrients.
 The leaf lamina is succulent and contains specialized tissues for water storage.
 Additionally, a prominent midrib runs down the center of each leaf.

 Aloe vera leaves are sessile, meaning they are directly attached to the stem without the presence of a leaf petiole.
 Stipules, small leaf-like structures often found at the base of leaf petioles in other plants, are absent in Aloe vera.

+The following table shows in detail the morphological characteristics of Aloe vera leaves.

 | Characteristic | Description |
 | --- | --- |